-The Orono Land Trust is a local non-profit organization with volunteer officers and Board members.
+The Orono Land Trust is a local non-profit organization with an all-volunteer Board of Directors.
 Its function is to encourage the presence of trails and open spaces in the Orono area.

 Over the years the OLT has matured as an organization, paralleling the growth of the national land conservation movement.
 Conservation of important natural communities, habitats, and species, comprehensive stewardship of fee and easement properties, public education, and regional conservation planning all have been added to the initial interest in trails and connectivity.

 Before the formation of the OLT, many of the trails traversed privately owned land and were informally maintained by constant use and by intermittent spurts of pruning and blazing by users.
 The only trails on public land were those used by the cross-country track team on about fifty acres of Orono school property and in the UM forest.
 As of 2012, OLT owned 313 acres, held conservation easements on ~660 acres, and provided stewardship and some monitoring on an additional 190 acres.
 Trail easements for connectivity of OLT parcels are on an additional 2.8 acres.